 Make us your FIRST call when you need a permit.
 We can answer your questions regarding permit processes in the City of Pittsburgh and the surrounding 10-county region.
 We will also be able to direct you to the proper agencies and offices to get the ball rolling to ensure you get the permit answers you need.
 Call us at 412-261-2744 or send us an email at [email protected]

 - The City of Pittsburgh issues permits if your film production will be interfering with public sidewalks, streets, parks, or other public places.

 - In some cases, permits are not required, such as when you are using a handheld camera to do things like walk and talks or b-roll.
 However, if you intend on blocking a sidewalk or curb lane, interfere with traffic, use an alley, or use another public space like a park, a permit will be required.
 Other restrictions may apply, so please call us for clarification.

 - Permits may also be required if you will be on other public property such as parks.
-For more information on filming in city parks, call the Pittsburgh Office of Special Events at 412-255-2493.
+For more information on filming in city parks, call the Pittsburgh Office of Film & Event Management.

 - If the city requires police officers for your shoot, you will be told how many officers are required when you are issued the permit.
-Officers are arranged through an outsourcing company called CYA, and production must contact them directly.
 We can answer your questions on how that process works.

 - If your production requires control of curb lanes and public parking, you will need to arrange that through the Pittsburgh Parking Authority.
 We can assist you in answering this question.